spirom/arrow-simpledb/README.md

   * Nulls
   * Non-relational data
 * A full range of column types (currently just int64, double and string)
-* The table creation and query framework currently uses some Arrow datatypes in its API -- that may not be a good idea.
-* Memory pools are not used very thoughtfully.
+* Memory pools are not used at all thoughtfully.
 * Vectorized execution -- in fact the framework currently mnakes heavy use of virtual methods at considerable cost
 * Parallelism